 Prerequisite: Family Studies and Consumer Sciences 315.
 Chronological analysis of men's and women's fashions providing inspiration for original creations in clothing design.
 536. (136.)
-Family Study (3) I, I Prerequisites: Family Studies and Consumer Sciences 135 and Sociology 101.
-Dynamics of family living; attitudes, practices, social and psychological interaction and family life patterns in different cultures, social classes and ethnic groups.
-539. Family Relationships in Literature (3) I, II Insights through creative literature into the variations in relationships between the sexes and between generations in various cultures and subcultures.
+Family Study (3) I, II Prerequisites: Family Studies and Consumer Sciences 135 and Sociology 101.
+Dynamics of family living; attitudes, practices, social and psychological interaction and family life patterns in different cultures, social classes and ethnic groups. amon of some pages of the same 539.
+Family Relationships in Literature (3) I, II Insights through creative literature into the variations in relationships between the sexes and between generations in various cultures and subcultures.
 Fiction viewed as social documents which reveal changing expectations and ways of coping with stress.
+541. Consumer Interest (3) II Prerequisite: Family Studies and Consumer Sciences 240 or 440.
+Analysis of consumer legislation, consumer information and consumer protection programs.
 545. (145.)
-Family Housing (3) II One lecture and six hours of laboratory.
+Family Housing (3) I One lecture and six hours of laboratory.

 Prerequisite: Family Studies and Consumer Sciences 245.
 Advanced housing problems at various stages of the family life cycle and the different socioeconomic levels.
-546. Environmental Factors of Housing (3) I Prerequisite: Family Studies and Consumer Sciences 545.
+546. Environmental Factors of Housing (3) II Prerequisite: Family Studies and Consumer Sciences 245.
 Problems of developing effective housing for families in various cultural situations.
-Investigation of sociopsychological, economic and legislative factors of housing, 553.
-(153.)
+Investigation of sociopsychological, economic and legislative factors of housing.
+553. (153.)
 Supervised Field Work in Home Management (3) I, II One lecture and six hours of laboratory.

-Prerequisites: Family Studies and Consumer Sciences 103, 371, 451, 536.
+Prerequisites: Family Studies and Consumer Sciences 371, 451, 536.
 Management and social problems as they relate to the home and family.
 Supervised field work with various community agencies and selected families.
 570. (170.)
 Human Development: Infancy (3) I, II Two lectures and three hours laboratory.

 Prerequisites: Family Studies and Consumer Sciences 270 or Psychology 330; Psychology 260.
 Biology 350 recommended.
 Physiological, psychological, social and cultural development of the human organism from birth through age two with directed observation and laboratory demonstration with infants.
 575. (175.)
 The Nursery School Program (3) I, II Prerequisites: Family Studies and Consumer Sciences 371; concurrent registration in Family Studies and Consumer Sciences 575L for one unit only.
 Methods, materials, program development, and evaluation of current trends in working with young children.
-Family Studies and Consumer Sciences / 167 575L.
+575L.
 (175L.)
 Laboratory Experiences in Nursery School (1-4) I, II Three hours of laboratory for each unit of credit.